Codecademy/gamut/README.md

 1. Run `yarn start` to start the storybook server
 1. Add new stories to `workspaces/gamut-storybook/stories`

-### Cross-package development

-_Follow these steps when you need to make changes to Gamut that are immediately reflected in the Codecademy app (e.g. for QAing a Gamut component)._

-1. Cd into `../Codecademy` (targeting wherever your Codecademy app is located)
-2. Run `npm link ~/desktop/work/gamut/packages/gamut` (targeting wherever your gamut _child package_ is located) [npm-link documentation](https://docs.npmjs.com/cli/link)
-3. Run `yarn` in the Codecademy repo.
-4. You should be accessing your local version of Gamut.
-5. If you make an update to Gamut, you will have to run yarn in your local repo again.

 ### Publishing Modules

 1. Make your changes in a feature branch, and get another engineer to review your code